starkfell/starkfell.github.io/_posts/2017-01-02-deploying-hadoop-in-azure-using-ambari.md

 The reason I wanted to go to this level of effort was so that I could learn Hadoop from the standpoint of both an Administrator and a Developer while being able to manage a Hadoop Cluster as a single or multi-node deployment.

-## Introduction to Apache Amabri

-Apache Ambari enables system administrators to provision, manage and monitor a Hadoop cluster as well as to integrate with an existing enterprise infrastructure.
-By using Ambari, you can control the deployment, management, and removal of the following Hadoop related services in a Hadoop Cluster.

-* HDFS
-* YARN + MapReduce2
-* Tez
-* Hive
-* HBase
-* Pig
-* Sqoop
-* Oozie
-* ZooKeeper
-* Falcon
-* Storm
-* Flume
-* Accumulo
-* Ambari Infra
-* Ambari Metrics
-* Atlas
-* Kafka
-* Knox
-* Log Search
-* SmartSense
-* Spark
-* Spark2
-* Zeppelin Notebook
-* Mahout
-* Slider

-# Prerequisites
+## Prerequisites

 Before deploying the ARM Template below, make sure you have enough VM cores available in your Azure Subscription.

-# Deploy the new Hadoop Infrastructure to Azure using an ARM Template
+## Deploy the new Hadoop Infrastructure to Azure using an ARM Template

 *Note: This ARM Template should be used for learning and testing purposes, ONLY!*